L&YR Class 5: Incidents

-1903 Waterloo Merseyside derailment
+1903 Waterloo, Lancashire derailment

 On 15 July 1903, a Liverpool to Southport express with a six bogie carriage hauled by a 2-4-2T tank built in 1899 (Note: The build date of 1899 indicates this was a long frame locomotive) derailed on the approach to station resulting seven fatalities including the fireman and injury to 112 passengers, the driver, and three other companies staff.
-Major E. Druitt of the Board of Trade reporting on the accident indicated that while a speed of 50 mph on the preceding curve was undesirable and a maximum speed of 35 mph would be better the probable cause was the loss of spring from the radial axle box.
+Major E. Druitt of the Board of Trade reporting on the accident indicated that while a speed of 50 mph on the preceding curve was excessive and should not exceed 35 mph, the probable cause was the loss of a spring from the radial axle box.